-Big UW study shows hydroxychloroquine doesn’t prevent COVID-19
+Gates-funded UW study shows hydroxychloroquine doesn’t prevent COVID-19

-A large study coordinated by the University of Washington found that people who took hydroxychloroquine were just as likely to get COVID-19 as those who took a placebo, adding to growing evidence that the drug frequently promoted by President Trump doesn’t seem to work against the novel coronavirus.
+A large study coordinated by the University of Washington found that people who took hydroxychloroquine were just as likely to get COVID-19 as those who took a placebo, adding to growing evidence that the drug frequently promoted by President Donald Trump doesn’t seem to work against the novel coronavirus.

 Nearly 800 people at several sites across the country participated in the trial, which was funded with $9.5 million from the COVID-19 Therapeutics Accelerator, a research fund created by The Bill & Melinda Gates Foundation and others.